Survival Hunter Spec DPS Guide

 Less quick and dirty answer?
 Use the hybrid Agility gems to match socket bonuses (if the bonus is lots of Agility.)

 Short on gold?
 Most of the enchants below have similar enchants available, of lesser value, for less cash.
 We’ve linked to a couple of these.
 Check with the rep vendor or the Auction House for others.
-If you want to buy the best enchants, fund all of your alts, donate to the guild, etc., but don’t have the cash, then see what the Tycoon Addon can do about about improving your situation.
+If you want to buy the best enchants, fund all of your alts, donate to the guild, etc., but don’t have the cash, then see what the Zygor Gold Addon can do about about improving your situation.

 Gem Priorities